gestosomunoz/striga-backend/README.md

 * API access/providers: call the external API

 For the API providers I have created a factory to abstract the implementation from the rest of the app.
 This factory currently returns an instance of `StrigaProvider`, but in the future we could migrate to a new provider or use different ones depending on the context.

+The user and account IDs are hardcoded in `.env` because the requirements were to simplify and focus on the three screens.